beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

 </div>
 ```

+The first thing to note is that we use the `.grid .grid-cols-7` classes for the heading row (with the day names) and
+the main table-like div.
+This creates a grid with 7 columns as you might expect (gotta love Tailwind for this).

+The `.justify-items-center` ensures that each child `<div>` is horizontally centered inside of its grid cell.

+Finally and most importantly, not each month will have its first day on a Monday (or whichever the first column day is
+according to i18n).
+As such, we have to skip a few cells to move the first day `<div>` into the right column.
+This is
+achieved with the `.col-start-#` classes and should only be applied to the first day element.
+It will automatically
+offset the next elements along with it, and all elements will wrap according to our preference of 7 columns.

+Since we want to generate those elements dynamically using JavaScript, it's much easier if we apply the same classes to
+each day element, so we prepend our class with
+[`first:`](https://tailwindcss.com/docs/hover-focus-and-other-states#first), which will only apply to the element if
+it's the first child of its parent.

 ## The Result

 Here's the final result after implementing all the things discussed in this article.
 The [full component source code](https://github.com/beeb/beeb-li/blob/main/src/lib/posts/calendar-component-svelte-tailwind/Calendar.svelte) is available on GitHub.
-Bear in mind some of the styles come from [DaisyUI](https://daisyui.com/).

 <div class="not-prose w-full">
   <LocalePicker {handler} />